-- Substitutions: Feel free to swap in bone broth or veggie broth as needed.
+- Substitutions: Feel free to swap in bone broth or veggie broth.

-- Olive Oil – Just your regular cooking oil will do well here!
+- Olive Oil – Just regular cooking oil.

 - Bacon or Sausage – You can use either (or both!) to make this stuffing for acorn squash.
-I use whatever is cheaper at the store.
-For sausage, I prefer using ground rather than links (it’s less hassle than removing the casing).
+For sausage, I prefer using ground rather than links.
 Italian sausage is our favorite (typically chicken or turkey sausage if we are feeling healthy), but any variety works here, like sweet, spicy, etc.

-- Scallions – For a touch of freshness and color.
-Make sure you use both the green and white parts for the best of both worlds, but keep them separate since you’ll add them at different times.
+- Scallions – Make sure you use both the green and white parts for freshness and color, but keep them separate since you’ll add them at different times.

 - Farro – For chewy, whole-grain goodness.

-- Substitutions: You’re also welcome to use pearled barley, spelt berries, wheat berries, Kamut berries, sorghum, brown rice, or oat groats, but note that the cooking times and amount of liquid needed may change a bit.
+- Substitutions: Swap in pearled barley, spelt berries, wheat berries, Kamut berries, sorghum, brown rice, or oat groats, but note that the cooking times and amount of liquid needed may change.

 - Garlic – Fresh is best, but you can use jarred minced garlic or garlic powder in a pinch.